Fee's Finace

 The University follows NASMA guidance when deciding how to allocate the funding.

-Awarding Amount: This fund is assessed on a case to case basis, we cannot guarantee an awarding amount.
-All our funds are paid to your BNU Future Success Account.
+Awarding Amount: This fund is assessed on a case-to-case basis, we cannot guarantee an awarding amount.

 Criteria: